-The C concentration was the highest in the lowest-density fraction (238-443 mg C g-1 fraction), declined with increasing density up to ca. 2.5 g cm-3, and remained low (1.5-7.1 mg C g-1 fraction) at higher densities for each of the studied soils (Fig. A3a).
-Similarly, C:N ratio showed a progressive decline with increasing density in each soil (Fig. A3b).
-While the majority of the soil samples showed very low C concentration and C:N ratio in the fractions higher than ca 2.5 g cm-3, a few samples showed a slight increase towards the highest density fraction.
+The C concentration was highest in the lowest-density fraction, declined with increasing density up to ca. 2.5 g cm-3, and remained low at higher densities for all the studied soils (Fig. A3a).
+Similarly, C:N ratio showed a progressive decline with

-The extractable metal concentration (Al+0.5Fe) generally showed a unimodal pattern along the particle density gradient with some distinct patterns among the four soil groups (Fig. 1, also see Fig. A1 left panels for individual soils).
-Allophanic Andisol group showed higher OX- and DC-extractable metals (metal{OX}, metal{DC}) especially in a meso (intermediate) density
+The pedogenic metal concentration (Al+0.5Fe) generally showed a unimodal pattern along the particle density gradient with some distinct patterns among the four soil groups (Fig. 1, also see Fig. A1 left panels for individual soils).
+Allophanic Andisol group showed higher OX- and DC-extractable metals (metal{OX}, metal{DC}) especially in an intermediate density range, whereas non-allophanic Andisol and Spodosol groups were characterized by high concentrations of PP-extractable metals (metal{PP}).

-- range (1.8-2.4 g cm-3) up to 78.3 mg g-1 fraction (1.46 mmol g-1 fraction) for metal{OX} and 27.2 mg g-1 fraction (0.38 mmol g-1 280 fraction) for metal{DC}, whereas non-allophanic Andisol and Spodosol groups were characterized by high concentrations of PPextractable metals (metal{PP}) up to 53.2 mg g-1 fraction (1.97 mmol g-1 fraction.
 As expected, the crystalline mineralogy group showed the lowest levels of metal{PP} and metal{OX} with moderate amounts of metal{DC} from highly-weathered soil samples.
 Two exceptions to the general unimodal pattern were present.
-For metal{PP}, three soil samples showed their peak metal concentrations - 285 at the lowest density.
+For metal{PP}, three soil samples showed their peak metal concentrations at the lowest density.
 For metal{OX}, three samples of non-allophanic Andisols showed the highest metal (esp.
 Fe) concentrations at the highest density due presumably to the presence of Fe-bearing primary minerals such as magnetite.
-Even in the soils relatively low in specific metal phases (e.g., the crystalline mineralogy group low in metal{PP} and metal{OX}, and the nonallophanic Andisol and Spodosol groups low in metal{OX} and metal{DC}), the highest metal concentrations were found at a mesodensity range (Fig. A1 left panels).
+Even in the soils relatively low in specific metal phases (e.g., the crystalline mineralogy group low in metal{PP} and metal{OX}, and the non-allophanic Andisol and Spodosol groups low in metal{OX} and metal{DC}), the highest metal concentrations were found at an intermediate density range (Fig. A1 right panels).

 Similar patterns were shown when assessing the distribution of the metals along the density gradient by accounting for mass distribution (Fig. A1 right panels).
-The unimodal pattern remains for most samples, indicating that the major portions of respective metal phases accumulated in a meso-density range.
+The unimodal pattern remains for most samples, indicating that the major portions of respective metal phases accumulated in an intermediate-density range.
 However, the dominant metal phase clearly differed among the soil groups.
 In the allophanic Andisol group, $63 \pm 9\%$ of the total extractable metal was present in OX-extractable phase.
-On the other hand, the non-allophanic Andisol and Spodosol groups showed that $59 \pm 25\%$ and $75 \pm 14\%$ of the total extractable 295 metals, respectively, were accounted for by PP-extractable phase.
-In the crystalline mineralogy group, DC-extractable phase accounted for higher portions $(41 \pm 14\%)$ of the total extractable metal.
+On the other hand, the non-allophanic Andisol and Spodosol groups showed that $59 \pm 25\%$ and $75 \pm 14\%$ of the total extractable metals, respectively, were accounted for by PP-extractable phase.
+In the crystalline mineralogy group, DC-extractable phase tended to be higher ($41 \pm 14\%$ of the total extractable metal).